 Our trade receivables subject us to credit risk which is evaluated based on changing economic, political, and specific customer conditions.
 We assess these risks and make provisions for collectibility based on our best estimate of the risks presented and information available at the date of the financial statements.
 The use of different assumptions may change the estimate of collectibility.
 We extend credit to our customers based upon an evaluation of the customer's financial condition and credit history and generally do not require collateral.
-Our credit terms generally range between 30 and 90 days from invoice date, depending upon restricting shipments to customers, reducing credit limits, shortening credit terms, requiring cash payments in advance of shipment, or securing credit insurance.
+Our credit terms generally range between 30 and 90 days from invoice date, depending upon our evaluation of the customer's financial condition and history.
+We monitor our customers' credit and financial conditions based on changing economic conditions and adjust our credit policies with respect to any individual customer as we determine appropriate.
+These adjustments may include, but are not limited to, restricting shipments to customers, reducing credit limits, shortening credit terms, requiring cash payments in advance of shipment, or securing credit insurance.
 Our adjustments to our credit policies may not be effective in reducing our credit risk associated with any particular customer.
-In 2002, we experienced a significant loss resulting from the bankruptcy filing of a large retailer in the United States to which we had extended credit in accordance with our credit policy.
+In 2002, we experienced a significant loss resulting from the bankruptcy filing of a large retailer in the United States to which we had extended credit in accordance with our credit policie.
 In the future, we may experience additional losses due to changing economic, political and specific customer conditions that may adversely affect collectibility of trade receivables.